openstack/rally/doc/specs/implemented/verification_refactoring.rst

   uninstall       Remove the deployment's local Tempest installation. use             Set active verification.

 There is another problem of old CLI.
-Management is splitted across all commands and you can do the same things via different commands.
+Management is split across all commands and you can do the same things via different commands.
 Moreover, you can install Tempest in virtual environment via ``rally verify install`` and use ``--system-wide`` option in ``rally verify start``.